nathancday/sesh/README.md

 ## 3 tidyr   0.7.1 Github (tidyverse/tidyr@bd0c6b0)
 ```

 Sure, we are a little nervous because perhaps by upgrading our package versions we have inadvertantly broken something.

-But our new found `sesh`abilities make dealing with diffs simple and straight forward.
+But our new found `sesh`abilities make it easy to replicate specific versions.

-##### Check list
+### Checking diffs

-In order to see what pacakges are differnt between the "old script" and our library today, use `check_sesh`.
+In order to see what pacakges are differnt between the "old script" and our library today, we would use `check_sesh` to learn the next steps.

 ``` r
 check_sesh("sesh_2017-10-01.csv")